catppuccin/steam-deck/README.md

 1. Clone this repository inside `~/homebrew/themes/`
 2. In [CSSLoader](https://docs.deckthemes.com/#/CSSLoader/), refresh and enable `Catppuccin`
-3. (Optional) Change the theme flavor in the settings dropdown for the theme
+3. (Optional) Change the theme flavor and accent color in the settings for the theme

 ## 💝 Thanks to